 Directional traders love trading consolidation, breakouts, and trending charts.
 A butterfly is a great strategy to utilize with these chart elements.
 To find a directional setup, you need to have a reason you think the stock will move.
 Then you can identify critical support and resistance levels, your trading timeframe, and select your strikes using your options chains.

-A: Butterfly spreads are most effective when volatility is low and the market is neutral.
-The Butterfly Spread Options strategy works best in a non-directional market or when you don’t anticipate the stock price to be very volatile.
+A: Butterfly spreads are most effective during low volatility and the market is neutral.
+The Butterfly Spread Options strategy works best in a non-directional market or when you don’t anticipate the volatility of the stock price.

-A: Selling an iron condor spread means selling a call credit spread and put credit spread at the same time on a stock.
+A: Selling an iron condor spread means selling a call credit spread and putting a credit spread simultaneously on a stock.
 You want the stock to trade between the options contracts you sell for maximum profit on the trade.